What is Data Lineage?

 3. Visualized Representations

-Choose tools that offer clear visualizations of data lineage to enhance comprehension.=
+Choose tools that offer clear visualizations of data lineage to enhance comprehension for both technical and business users.

 4. Developer-Friendly APIs

-Opt for tools with APIs to enable custom application development for lineage record queries.
+Prioritize tools with APIs to enable custom application development for lineage.

 5. Efficient Search Capability